kigawas/kigawas.github.io/_posts/2018-11-22-y-combinator-in-python.md

 ## How to use Y-combinator

-You may want to ask, how should we use this strange thing to implement recursion without defining function?
+You may want to ask, how should we use this weird thing to implement recursions without defining any function?
 Let's start from the factorial calculation.

 ### First trying